WAYS OF KNOWING: REASON

 - If all literature is a lie (it is fiction after all) to what extent can it convey truth?

-And for some intriguing, non-Western perspectives on truth; allow students to respond freely to the Zen quote and the extract from the Bhagavad Gita, one of the sacred Hindu texts.
+This notion is pursued in some depth later in the course in in Picasso's lie in The Arts as an Area of Knowledge.
+For some intriguing, non-Western perspectives on truth; allow students to respond freely to the Zen quote and the extract from the Bhagavad Gita, one of the sacred Hindu texts.
 The ultimate open question: "What is going on here?" will get conversation underway.

 *Shuzan's short staff is a Keisaku, or "wakefulness stick"—used by Japanese Zen masters to remedy sleepiness or lapses of concentration when pupils are meditating!